Largest prehistoric animals: Sauropods (Sauropoda)

 Other huge sauropods include Argentinosaurus, Alamosaurus, and Puertasaurus with estimated lengths of 30–33 m and weights of 50–80 tonne.
 Patagotitan was estimated at 37 m in length and 57 tonne in average weight, and was similar in size to Argentinosaurus and Puertasaurus.
-Giant sauropods like Supersaurus, Sauroposeidon, and Diplodocus probably rivaled them in length but not in weight.
+Giant sauropods like Supersaurus, Sauroposeidon, Paralititan, and Diplodocus, probably rivaled them in length but not in weight.
 Dreadnoughtus was estimated at 49 t in weight and 26 m in length, but the most complete individual was immature when it died.
 Turiasaurus is considered the largest dinosaur from Europe, with an estimated length of 30 m and a weight of 50 t.
 However, lower estimates at 21 m and 30 t would make it smaller than the Portuguese Lusotitan, which reached 24 m in length and 34 t in weight.

 Many large sauropods are still unnamed and may rival the current record holders: